 Honoring Indigenous Traditions for Youth Health and Wellbeing

-Join us to learn about the impact of historical trauma within indigenous communities.
+The health and well-being of indigenous youth is often impacted by historical trauma passed on through generations.
+Gain insight about the impact of historical trauma within indigenous communities.
 Learn how to support traditional recovery and healing practices, beyond western mental health approaches.
 You’ll be empowered through cultural skills and knowledge of historical trauma to better serve native youth.
 You’ll come away with knowledge of cultural healing and some culturally infused holistic healing practices to best support the health and wellbeing of indigenous youth.